 Is Cantaloupe Good for Dogs?

-Cantaloupe is an excellent source of dietary fiber, vitamin B6, niacin, folate, vitamin A, vitamin C, and potassium.
+Cantaloupe is an excellent source of dietary fiber, vitamins B6, A, and C, niacin, folate, and potassium.
 It is also low in calories and high in water content, making it a tasty way to rehydrate without packing on the pounds.

 Vitamins A and C provide lots of health benefits for dogs, most notably in their role as antioxidants.
 Antioxidants play a crucial role in capturing free radicals, which slows cell aging, promotes healthy cell function, and may help reduce the risk of certain diseases.
 The high water and fiber content in cantaloupe also promote healthy digestion and prevent constipation and dehydration.